threecatsago/intelligent-graph-agent-ts/README.md

     6.  **Vector Indexing** → Create vector representations for entities and relationships to support deeper graph queries.
     7.  **Community Detection** → Use graph algorithms (like GDS) to identify entity communities and generate summaries.
     8.  **Caching & Optimization** → Cache LLM results and use parallel processing to accelerate the workflow.

+### Future Vision: A Collaborative AI Agent Ecosystem

+This project has built more than just a powerful knowledge base; it is the launching point for a future where advanced AI Agents work in concert.

+We envision a team of AI agents, directed by a human expert:
+*   A **"Data Scout"** agent, responsible for autonomously mining and analyzing information to extract core insights based on the expert's needs.
+*   An **"Execution Assistant"** agent, which takes these insights and handles downstream tasks, like drafting reports or sending project alerts.
+- Ultimately, experts will be able to direct this AI team, automating tedious data and execution workflows.
+This frees them to focus on the highest-value strategic decisions, truly empowering and multiplying the impact of professional knowledge work.

 ---